ganrad/aks-aspnet-sqldb-rest/README.md

     $ cd git-repos
     #
     # Clone your GitHub repository into directory 'git-repos'.
 Cloning this repo. will allow you to make changes to the application artifacts in the forked GitHub project.
+    # Substitute your GitHub Account ID in the URL.
     $ git clone https://github.com/<YOUR-GITHUB-ACCOUNT>/aks-aspnet-sqldb-rest.git
     #
     # Switch to home directory